-Since starting our business more than a decade ago, we’ve seen companies
+Since starting our business almost two decades ago, we’ve seen companies

 * Be sold for significantly less than their worth

 * Lose the goodwill and value they had in the market

 * Cease to exist even though they had exceptional or unique technology

 They did not make an effort to strongly establish their brand and the uniqueness of their technology in the market.

 We agree that the first round of a company’s funding needs to go to proof of concept, in-depth research with regard to true market need, and funding a working model of the technology.